advanced-cropper/vue-advanced-cropper/example/docs/guides/advanced-recipes.md

 />
 ```

-## Default visible area (zoom)
+## Default visible area

-Moreover, there are situations where you need to save, for example, previous visible area position.
-To implement
+Moreover, there are situations where you need to save, for example, previous visible area position, i.e. zoom or translate image.
-it you can use `default-visible-area` prop.
+To implement it you can use `default-visible-area` prop.

 <default-visible-area-example></default-visible-area-example>